damitasalmon/field-notes/docs/azure-soc-honeynet.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure utilizing Log Analytics with Microsoft Sentinel.
+In this project, a mini SOC honeynet was constructed in Microsoft Azure utilizing Log Analytics with Microsoft Sentinel.
 Sentinel used logs ingested by a Log Analytics workspace to trigger alerts and create incidents.
 Next, logging was enabled and data collected on the insecure environment based on established security metrics, before applying security controls.
 The logs and data were reassessed after implementing security measures.
 As a result, the number of security events and incidents were drastically reduced after the security controls were applied.

 It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.